Search: 423 results

 Verse ConceptsChief priestsPrisonersPunishment, Legal Aspects OfSaintsShutting SecurelyKilling DisciplesAuthority Delegated To People

-And when, engaged in this, I was journeying to Damascus, with authority and power from the chief priests,
+Then, when I was journeying to Damascus with the authority and orders of the chief priests,

 Verse ConceptsAuthority Delegated To PeopleMan Appointingdamascus